Skip to main content

 Is Frontier Fiber the same network as Verizon Fios?

 Not exactly.
-Frontier acquired some of Verizon's fiber territories in 2016, so in certain markets (like parts of Texas, California, and Florida) the physical fiber lines were originally built by Verizon.
+Frontier acquired some of Verizon's fiber territories in 2016, so in certain markets (like parts of Texas, California.
+Florida) the physical fiber lines were originally built by Verizon.
 However, Frontier now independently operates, maintains, and expands these networks.
 The two companies are completely separate providers with distinct plans, pricing, and customer service operations.

 Which has better upload speeds: Frontier Fiber or Verizon Fios?